If you love charcuterie boards, give tinned fish boards a try

 Quinta do Regueiro Foral Alvarinho 2021

 This Albarino is from Vinho Verde, Portugal.
 It has intense aromas of citrus, apple, pear and floral scents with a tropical background.
-The full-bodied palate and vibrant acidity pair exquisitely with fish.
+The full-bodied palate and vibrant acidity pairs exquisitely with fish.

 Sold by Wine.com